 Among several critical assemblies, JAEA has operated the Fast Critical Assembly (FCA) at Tokai since 1967 to study the neutronic characteristics of fast reactors.
 It has been used for both Joyo and Monju development.
 In the course of this the facility has accumulated some hundreds of kilograms of separated plutonium (reported as being weapons-grade) and high-enriched uranium.
 In March 2014 it was agreed to send all of this to the USA for disposal or downblending and civil use respectively under the auspices of the Global Threat Reduction Initiative (GTRI) set up by the USA in 2004.
 The FCA itself will be converted to use low-enriched uranium and reassigned to transmutation and disposition of wastes.

-The Joyo experimental fast breeder reactor operated from 1977, and accumulated a lot of technical data.
-It is 140 MWt, and has been shut down since 2007 due to damage to some core components.
+The Joyo experimental fast breeder reactor operated from 1977 with a succession of three cores, was boosted to 140 MWt in 2003, and has accumulated a lot of technical data.
+It has been shut down since 2007 due to damage to some core components.
 The upper core structure had to be replaced, and this was completed in 2014.
 After substantial upgrading, in 2016 JAEA sought permission from the NRA to restart it in 2021.
 JAEA said Joyo had irradiated around 100 MOX fuel assemblies during about 71,000 hours of operation, and was significant in Japan’s fuel cycle policy.

 The 280 MWe Monju prototype FBR reactor started up in April 1994 and was connected to the grid in August 1995, but a sodium leakage in its secondary heat transfer system during performance tests in December 1995 meant that it was shut down after only 205 days of actual operation.
 Monju is discussed in the Fast neutron eactors section of the Japan Nuclear Power information paper.
 It has been shut down for most of its life, and in December 2016 the government confirmed that it would be decommissioned.